 Thus we conclude that creation is the ultimate kind of self-realization perfectly fitting the Supercharacter in question.

-(Incidentally, this also gives us insight into the problem whether the Supercharacter will be a curse or blessing for the mankind (which might still hang around.)
+(Incidentally, this also gives us insight into the problem of whether the Supercharacter will be a curse or blessing for humankind (which might still hang around.)
 The logic of the argument brings to the conclusion that this new entity must necessarily be a creator by nature, which is good news.
-Does it mean its new creation will include us, the mankind?
+Does it mean its new creation will include us, humankind?
 Not necessarily.
 This could be bad news.)